roblesch/roblesch.github.io/_posts/2024-04-29-bevy-boids.md

 ## Reading & Rambling

+In this post I'll summarize my experience getting started with Rust and Bevy, and share technical details for the interactive Boids simulation linked above.
 The first section of this post is a ramble about project selection, getting started with Rust and Bevy, and Eric S. Raymond's *The Cathedral and the Bazaar*.
 If you want the technical details about implementing boids on Bevy, skip [here](#boids).

 ### What Doth Life